h4570/tyra/docs/install.md

 ## Build Tyra

 - Just hit make all on the root of tyra folder or you can go via `cd /src/engine` and hit `make all` there.
-- Go to one of the samples via `cd /repos/tyra/src/samples/floors`
-- Build debug version: `make rebuild-dbg-engine Info: If you want to build final version in future, type make rebuild-engine `

----
+- If you wanna build the debug build or rebuild the engine, just `make rebuild-engine ` on the root of tyra or `make rebuild-dbg-engine` to build debug version or go to one of the samples via `cd /repos/tyra/src/samples/floors `and do the same process above

 <br/>